Important changes (deprecations) coming in Power Apps and Power Automate

 Why is this needed?

-We will be introducing new Fluent UI controls that have better usability, accessibility, and dark mode support.
+We'll be introducing new Fluent UI controls that have better usability, accessibility, and dark mode support.

 - Starting April 2023, these controls can no longer be added to forms.